4 things to learn from Babbel’s e-learning subscription success

 The 3 main plans that are promoted on the subscription offers page

-On this same note, the mode of can have a significant impact on rates.
+On this same note, the mode of payment can have a significant impact on retention rates.
 Paying for subscription by credit card is the most common method of payment, and by far the easiest.
 But it's also the one that presents the highest risk of unsubscribing, whether voluntarily or not, due to their relatively short validity period or in the case that the card is blocked, stolen or lost.

 To avoid this pitfall, increasingly more publishers are encouraging payment by direct debit or annual (over monthly) subscriptions, often promoted with a tempting discount.